Residents

 Resident

 Dr. Arianna Sewell, MD, MHS was born and raised in New Orleans, Louisiana.
 She obtained her Bachelor of Science in Public Health from Dillard University where she graduated Magna Cum Laude.
-Her desire to become a psychiatrist first began as a young child, where her quiet demeanor often allowed her to observe others and often wonder why people behaved in certain ways.
-This desire was fueled by the devastation of Hurricane Katrina and the increased Post Traumatic Stress Disorder she witnessed in her community and peers.
+Her desire to become a psychiatrist first began as a young child, where her quiet demeanor often allowed her to observe others and often wonder why Katrina and the increased Post Traumatic Stress Disorder she witnessed in her community and peers.

 Along her journey to become a physician, she obtained a Master’s in Health Science where she graduated at the top of her class.
 She then went on to excel at Meharry Medical College where she emphasized working with the underserved population by serving as the Outreach Coordinator for the student-run clinic as well as advocating for mental health awareness as Vice President of the Lloyd C. Elam Psychiatry Club.
 She is excited to continue being of service to the underserved population throughout her Psychiatry residency training at Morehouse School of Medicine.
 Dr. Sewell ultimately strives to eliminate the stigma of mental health care that often plagues the black community.
 Her current interests in psychiatry include forensics as well as child and adolescent psychiatry.